mmusal/mmusal.github.io/_posts/BYM_ModelApplication.md

 |Lower Risk  |  3   |  1   |  4   |
 |Higher Risk |  5   |  3   |  1   |

-We again provide the boxplots vs biweeks.
+We again provide the boxplots vs biweeks, this time for the county of San Francisco.

 <figure><img src="BYM_ModelApplication_files/figure-html/unnamed-chunk-21-1.png"><figcaption></figcaption></figure>

 It is interesting to see that San Francisco as a county performed well until 2022.
-For the policy makers it would be of interest to understand the reasons behind the relative poor performance in that year.
+It would be of interest to understand the reasons behind the relative poor performance in that year.

 Table: The number of biweeks that the CI did not contain 0 indicating higher or lower relative mortality risk in San Francisco